Theoretical and Appl Mechanics (TAM)

 Lectures and discussion on current topics in theoretical and applied mechanics.
 Approved for S/U grading only.

 Review of theory of multi-degree-of-freedom systems; problems in the free and forced vibration of continuous linear elastic structures, rods, beams, membranes, plates, and three-dimensional solid and fluid bodies; Lagrangian densities, Sturm-Liouville problems, time and frequency domains, damping, Green's functions, and elastic waves; propagation and modal analysis; modeling of damping in structures; response of complex structures.
+Same as AE 551.
+4 graduate hours.
+No professional credit.
 Prerequisite: TAM 412, TAM 542, and TAM 551.

 Linear waves in one-dimensional homogeneous and inhomogeneous media (both solids and fluids), linear elastic waves in a homogeneous halfspace, scalar waves in a layer and in a layered halfspace, nonlinear diffusive waves, nonlinear dispersive waves, and the inverse scattering transform.
 Prerequisite: TAM 541 or MATH 556; one of TAM 514, TAM 531, TAM 551.